Eventyret/DevHangout/README.md

 - Contact User
 	Implementing a way to have a internal message system is in the works.
 This should make it easier to connect with other members!

+- Filters & Search
+	For now a user can only pick a user from the list or by knowing their ID and username.
+I been working on adding a search filter and ability to filter down by skills etc.

 ## Technologies Used